beardedboy/Grid/README.md

 ###Container
 All of the main content should be wrapped in a div with the 'container' class.
 The width of the container can be altered in a SCSS global variable and all child elements ( mostly likely the rows declared within the container ) are restrained to this max-width.

+The 'container-full' class will set the elements width to 100% and should be used if you want the grid to stretch the full width of the screen.

 ######Example

 `<div class = "container"></div>`